ekapus/contentimport/README.txt

 For Timestamp field - Put the timestamp, the system will convert and store
 	the date.

+For Geolocation field - Put the latitude and longitude values with , separated
+	If the field having mulitple values, put the data with ; as delimiter
+	Eg: lat1,long1
+		lat2,long2;lat3,long3
+		lat4,long4;lat5,long5;lat6,long6
+		lat7,long7

 Check the attached CSV file for Sample.

 Click on Import which redirects you to admin/content